linuxgurugamer/AutomatedPopularPreLaunchExperiment/README.md

 - auto toggle Kerbal helmet lights depending on whether it is light or dark
 - auto toggle Kerbal visor (up/down) depending on whether it is light or dark
 - auto SAS mode to "Node" when you create a maneauver node
-- auto landing gear deployment/retraction at 500m
+- auto landing gear deployment/retraction at 1000m/500m respectively
 - warp lead time changed from 30 secs to 10 secs

 NOTES

-- Options are configurable to be on/off in the Game Settings menu should you not want certain things
+- Options are configurable to be on/off in the Game Settings menu should you not require certain options
 - Vessel lights currently only trigger when vessel is active
 - Due to design, when you first create a maneuver node, the navball will spin until you move one of the handles and an actual node is created on the navball.